arielj/vanilla-nested/README.md

 Note that:
 - `link_to_remove_nested` receives the nested form as a parameter, it adds a hidden `[_destroy]` field
-- Nested fields have to be grouped with a container div element and `link_to_remove_nested` must be a direct children!
-TODO: make it customizable
 - `link_to_add_nested` expects the form builder, the name of the association and the selector of the container where the gem will insert the new fields

 # Customizing link_to_add_nested